RackiSebastian/TeamSoftwareProjectUcc/README.md

     - Install Node.js - https://nodejs.org/en/

 ## Instructions for Setup
-    Run the following sequence of commands.
+Run the following sequence of commands:
 ### To copy the files from GitHub:
     git clone https://github.com/RackiSebastian/TeamSoftwareProjectUcc.git
 ### To download the python modules needed to run the program: